-Contributions - For the fiscal year ended June 30, 2019, plan members who began participating prior to September 1, 2008, were required to contribute 5% of their annual creditable compensation.
+Contributions - For the fiscal year ended June 30, 2020, plan members who began participating prior to September 1, 2008, were required to contribute 5% of their annual creditable compensation.
 The participating employers were required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on basis of an annual valuation last preceding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial bases adopted by the Board.
 For the fiscal year ended

-Defined Benefit Plan
+Defined Benefit Plan (continued)

-June 30, 2019, participating employers contributed 21.48%, respectively, of each employee's creditable compensation.
-The actuarially determined rates set by the Board for the fiscal year ended June 30, 2019 was 21.48%.
+June 30, 2020, participating employers contributed 19.3%, respectively, of each employee's creditable compensation.
 Administrative costs of KRS are financed through employer contributions and investment earnings.